 Information for recipient camps:

-In 2014, the Camp Nebagamon Scholarship Fund initiated an annual, invitation-only application process.
+The Camp Nebagamon Scholarship Fund has an annual, invitation-only recipient camp application process.
 Participating camps complete a short questionnaire.
 Our board members use this information to evaluate and support high-performing non-profit camps that demonstrate sound fiscal management and expertise serving youth affected by poverty and/or disability.

 Funding is restricted to use for tuition scholarships only for children and teens who experience poverty or disability.
 Camp Nebagamon Scholarship Fund support may not be used for a camp or parent non-profit’s general operating fund, nor for capital improvements

 Great question!
 We encourage recipient camps to check out and ‘like’ our Camp Nebagamon Scholarship Fund Instagram profile, and to post photos and comments from campers, counselors, and parents on our Camp Nebagamon Scholarship Fund Facebook page.
 This offers our donors and supporters a first-hand glimpse of the impact your camp is having on the lives of the children and teens you serve.
 In these Facebook postings, do not use photos of children, teens or counselors unless you have written permission to do so.
 Please also do not post the names of children and teens in these photo (or tag them) out of respect for their privacy.
 However, if they wish to tag themselves – with permission from their parents – that’s okay and we appreciate that you can’t prevent that.
 Should you wish to post comments on Facebook that your camp received from youth or parents, likewise, please do not identify the source of comments and insights about disability or life challenges – out of respect for the privacy of those individuals and families.